earthly/earthly/docs/ci-integration/use-earthly-ci-image.md

 In EKS, users reported that mounting an EBS volume, instead of a Kubernetes `emptyDir` worked.

 This part of our documentation needs improvement.
-If you have a Kubernetes-based setup, please [let us know](https://earthly.dev/slack) how you have mounted `EARTHLY_TMP_DIR` and whether `WITH DOCKER` worked well for you.
+If you have a Kubernetes-based setup, please [let us know](https://earthly.dev/slack) how you have mounted `/tmp/earthly` and whether `WITH DOCKER` worked well for you.

 For more information, see the [documentation for `earthly/earthly` on DockerHub](https://hub.docker.com/r/earthly/earthly).